20 Best Things to Do in Bangor, ME

 You can then gather your haul and proceed to the Pine Tree Inn, which has a small kitchen attached to every room.

-Just bring your culinary creativity to the table, and cook the most sumptuous local recipes to delight your taste buds.
+Bring your culinary creativity to the table, and cook the most sumptuous local recipes to delight your taste buds.

-Cole Land Museum
+Pay a Visit to Cole Land Transportation Museum

 The Cole Land Transportation Museum is one of the top places to visit in Bangor.

-Bangor Public Library
+Read a Book or Two at Bangor Public Library

 You can spend a few minutes viewing it closely and marveling at its craftsmanship.

-See the Duck of Justice
+See the Duck of Justice at Bangor Police Department

 The Duck of Justice is famous for being the default logo on the police department's official Facebook page.